Zielin0/hypicle/docs/api/player.md

 ### Leveling

+#### Player has its own leveling system.

+See [Player](https://github.com/Plancke/hypixel-php/blob/master/src/util/Leveling.php) Leveling system implementation by [Plancke](https://github.com/plancke).

+You can use `PlayerLeveling` in your project.

+List of all `PlayerLeveling` methods:
+- `getExactLevel` - Get exact network level by provided experience
+- `getLevel` - Get network level by provided experience
+- `getPercentageToNextLevel` - Get percentage to the next level
+- `getTotalExpToLevel` - Get the experience needed to reach provided level
+- `getTotalExpToFullLevel` - Get the total experience needed to reach provided level

-Both BedWars and SkyWars have their own leveling system.
+#### Both BedWars and SkyWars also have their own leveling system.

 See [SkyWars](https://github.com/Plancke/hypixel-php/blob/master/src/util/games/skywars/ExpCalculator.php) & [BedWars](https://github.com/Plancke/hypixel-php/blob/master/src/util/games/bedwars/ExpCalculator.php) Leveling system implementation by [Plancke](https://github.com/plancke).

-You can use both `BedwarsLeveling` & `SkyWarsLeveling` in your project.
+You can also use both `BedwarsLeveling` & `SkyWarsLeveling` in your project.

 List of all `BedwarsLeveling` methods:
 - `getLevelByExp` - Get BedWars Level by provided experience